 Unlike previous generations, Millennials want to see their managers as coaches, and they value experience and knowledge over position and power.

 With these ‘new age requests’, Millennials have already gained a reputation for being difficult to manage.

-How to grow business without managing people?
+How to grow a business without managing people?

 We cannot motivate or manage others per se.

 Our motivation is determined by the chemical incentives inside every one of us.

 Any motivation we have is a function of our desire to repeat behaviours that make us feel good and avoid stress.

 Hence, the only thing leaders can do is create environments, in which the right chemicals are released for the right reasons.

 What is a “company culture” and how do we know when it’s healthy?